 Laser Beam Machining: Definition, Working Principle And Application

-Laser Beam Machining is a non-conventional machining process in which the metal from the workpiece is removed by thermal energy.
-This process is widely used in industries, especially for brittle material with low conductivity.
+This process is widely used in industries, especially for brittle materials with low conductivity.
 Let us learn more about laser beam machining in this article with the working principle and applications.

 What Is Laser?

 The full form of laser is Light Amplification By Stimulated Emission Of Radiation.
 A laser is a device that emits light through a process of optical amplification based on the stimulated emission of electromagnetic radiation.
-The key difference between a normal light source and a laser is coherence, directionality, monochromaticity, and high intensity.

 Normal light has different wavelengths and intensities.
 That is why the photons emitted by an ordinary light source are spread across a large amount of surface, which is why it is incoherent.